ethanp3/adr-log/docs/decisions/0001-data-storage.md

 # consulted: {list everyone whose opinions are sought (typically subject-matter experts); and with whom there is a two-way communication}
 # informed: {list everyone who is kept up-to-date on progress; and with whom there is a one-way communication}
 ---
-# Use a relational SQL database to store the data for the Attendance Register System
+# Use a Relational SQL database to store the data for the Advanced Foreign Services (AFS) Visa Processing System

 ## Context and Problem Statement

-It is necessary to decide how to store data that will be used by the Register Attendance System.
-For example, local vs cloud storage, relational vs non-relational etc. This decision document will list the decisions made with regard to data storage and processing.
+It is necessary to decide how to store data that will be used by the Visa Processing System.
+For example, local vs cloud storage, Relational vs Non-Relational etc. This decision document will list the decisions made with regard to data storage and processing.

 ## Decision Drivers